danielR2001/flutter_exoplayer/README.md

 You can create multiple instances to play audio simultaneously, but only if you choose `playerMode: PlayerMode.BACKGROUND`, because android can't run two similar services.

-For all methods that return a `Future<int>`: that's the status of the operation.
-If `1`, the operation was successful, If `0`, you tried to call audio conrolling methods on released audio player (this status is never returned when calling `play` or `playAll`).
+For all methods that return a `Future<Result>`: that's the status of the operation (Result is an enum which contains 3 options: success, fail and error).
+If `success`, the operation was successful, If `fail`, you tried to call audio conrolling methods on released audio player (this status is never returned when calling `play` or `playAll`).
 Otherwise it's the platform native error code.

 Logs are disable by default!
 To debug, run: